 It is important to note that such drastic increases in negativity were observed despite the fact that the seekers did not drink alcohol or engage in any other substance abuse, which is normally the case at such events.
 If they were to have indulged in these activities for the experiment, then the repercussions could have been far worse.

 While instruments like the UTS are great spiritual research tools, a true measure and analysis of subtle vibrations can only be conducted via sixth sense, which needs to be of a very advanced level.
 There are seekers in the spiritual research team who can actually perceive the vibrations emitted by people and objects.
 By drawing them, they serve as spiritual X-rays and provide clarity about the true nature of events such as New Year’s celebrations.

-Her Holiness (Mrs) Yoya Vallee, a Saint who draws pictures based on subtle knowledge, saw that an intense level of distressing subtle vibrations was being generated during such festivities.
+Mrs Yoya Vallee, an SSRF seeker who draws pictures based on subtle knowledge, saw that an intense level of distressing subtle vibrations was being generated during such festivities.
 People were covered with distressing vibrations, and there was illusion creating energy (Mayavi-shakti) being generated.
 The illusion creating energy that was being generated made people look attractive, but it was illusory.
 Negative energies were present and active, affecting both the people and the environment en masse.
 All in all, the celebration of New Year’s at midnight had a highly detrimental effect on the people present at such festivities.